How to make organic soil for your weed

 Each organism within this habitat serves it purpose in the web of life (sometimes also referred to as a soil food web).
 This web is not only virtually self-sustaining, it also has the capabilities to both convert and provide readily available nutrients to your plants.
 Maintaining an organic cannabis garden grown in super soil may require little to nothing more than adding water.
 Take that, synthetic nutrients!

-Growing cannabis organically allows growers to raise a high-quality product without the interference of chemical nutrients that can burn or kill the plants.
-To create a soil that provides the perfect environment, you’ll need a basic primer on how best to work with it and what nutrients are required to help your plants thrive.
-It’s important to truly understand what you want in your soil so that you can produce your own custom blend that costs less and contains all essential nutrients.
+Growing cannabis organically allows growers to produce a high-quality product without the interference of chemical nutrients that can burn or kill the plants.
+It’s important to truly understand what you want in your soil so you can produce your own custom blend that costs less and contains all essential nutrients.

 Step 1: Know what’s in your soil

-Additionally, you can work your hands through the soil and get to know it.
-Is it compact or fluffy?
-Is it sandy or claylike?
+Additionally, you can work your hands through the soil and get to know it: Is it compact or fluffy?
+Sandy or claylike?
 Does it hold moisture or is it dry?
 Are there worms and insects present?
 These are all things you can consider by simply using sight and touch.

 Step 2: Find the right soil amendments

 Once you’ve gotten to know your soil’s nutrient levels and texture, it’s time to add any necessary soil amendments.
-The basic building blocks for plants are based around N-P-K. This stands for nitrogen (N), phosphorus (P), and potassium (K).
-To build a strong healthy soil, it should have these nutrients readily available for your plants to absorb.
+The basic building blocks for plants are based around N-P-K—these stand for Nitrogen (N), Phosphorus (P), and Potassium (K).
+To build a strong, healthy soil, it should have these nutrients readily available for your plants to absorb.

-Providing a quick-release source of nitrogen for your plants while also introducing healthy bacteria, worm castings contain many micronutrients depending on where they are sourced from.
+- Worm castings: Provide a quick-release source of nitrogen for your plants while also introducing healthy bacteria; contain many micronutrients depending on where they are sourced from.

-Bat guano provides the highest levels of nitrogen and phosphorus of all these listed nitrogen amendments.
-It does wonders for sustained plant growth while diversifying the soil’s bacteria and microbes.
+- Bat guano: Bat guano provides the highest levels of nitrogen and phosphorus of all three; it does wonders for sustained plant growth while diversifying the soil’s bacteria and microbes.

-These three basic N-P-K amendments are most important, but there are also micronutrients that will help your plants grow.
-Products like gypsum, azomite, and kelp meal can add many micronutrients to strengthen your soil.
-When it comes to soil, a wide diversity of nutrients can introduce nuanced flavors, aromas, and effects in your end product.
+The three basic N-P-K amendments are most important, but there are other micronutrients that will help your plants grow.
+Products like gypsum and azomite can add micronutrients to strengthen your soil.
+A wide diversity of nutrients can introduce nuanced flavors, aromas, and effects into your end product.

 Step 3: Mix your soil

 To till your soil, apply the amendments and start digging or use a rototiller.
-It takes time, but make sure everything is adequately mixed and that all corners of the pot or bed have been reached.
+It takes time, but make sure everything is adequately mixed, including all corners of a pot or bed.

 Once you’ve mixed everything in, water your soil to help cool any added manure.
 This process should be repeated every few days until the soil is cool to the touch when you bury your hand.
 At this point, the soil is ready for your seeds or clones.